blaenk/blaenk.github.com/source/_posts/2013-03-22-commit-tag-for-jekyll.markdown

 Of course, this is a very simple plugin and makes many assumptions (i.e. that you're using github), but it's simple enough that you should be able to modify it to your purpose easily.

 One thing to be mindful of is that the tag is evaluated at the point in which your site is generated.
 That is, if you generate your site, _then_ make a commit and deploy, the tag will be evaluated such that it displays the previous commit instead.
 This is simply the nature of static site generation.
 All that's required is to generate the site after having made the commits you make.
-To automate this, I made my `Rakefile`'s `deploy` tag execute the `generate` task.
+To automate this, I made my `Rakefile`'s `deploy` task execute the `generate` task.
 This way is more natural in my opinion, as I'm used to deploying only after commiting my changes.